Skip to main content

 Excel DAY TODAY

-13. DATEDIF
+13. DATEDIF()

 In the example below, we want to return the date difference in days by providing “d” for unit arguments.
-Make sure that the first argument is the start date and the second argument in the formula is the end date.
+Make sure that the first argument is the start date and the second argument in the function is the end date.

 start_date < end_date